 Check out this demo video of the Super Distortion.

-The Riff Raff is a personal favorite of mine.
+The Riff Raff is a personal favorite of mine and easily one of the best pickups for metal.
 I have it in my main guitar, because it can do anything.
 I can go to the studio knowing this pickup will be great for pop, but also the heaviest of metal.

 Bare Knuckle has taken the PAF design and tweaked it in order to create a pickup that has kept the PAF’s dynamic range, but with a little more emphasis on the high mids.
 This results in a more articulate sound without being too harsh.